WeiWeic6222848/adobe-1/readme.md

 #ADOBE-Learn-1
 demo video link: https://youtu.be/qb2G5kMTCVQ

-This project is built for topcoder challenge Adobe-learning-chanllenge.
+This project is built for topcoder challenge Adobe-usecase-chanllenge.

 The projects folder contains the folders
 ```